wmd0701/Jupyter-on-Euler/README.md

 login.leonhard.ethz.ch
 ```

 Currently the script runs on Linux and Mac OS X. When using a Linux computer, please make sure that xdg-open is installed.
+This package is used to automatically start your default browser.
 You can install it with the command

 CentOS: